Subhadip90/Street-Style-Landing-Page---1/README.md

 ## Time taken to Finish this project

-> I have taken 1 full day to understand and complete this project, this was my first project on Tailwind.
+> I have taken 5 hours to complete this project.

 ## Feedback